-This curriculum is intended for the preparation of entry-level or trainee computer programmers who will work in an applications setting to support the general, administrative, and organizational information processing function of industry, commerce, business and government service.
+This curriculum is Intended for the preparation of entry-level or trainee computer programmers who will work in an applications setting to support the general, administrative, and organizational information processing function of industry, commerce, business and government service.
 It is designed as a two-year career program to prepare students for jobs.
 Graduates should be able to work in conjunction with a systems analyst in the programming environment usually found in a medium to large job shop.
 It is intended to provide a sufficient foundation so that graduates with experience and continued learning may advance in career paths appropriate to their own particular interests and abilities.

-CREDIT HOURS
+particular interv oots and asimios.
+CREDIT

 SEMESTERI

 CS 175 Introduction to Computer Science 3 3

-BU\$ 105 Introduction to Business or 3
+BUS 105 Introduction to Business or 3

-MGT 136
+MGT 136 Principles of Management

 DP 137 Data Processing Mathematics or 3

 any business math

 COM 131 Applied Composition and Speech or 3

 ENG 101 Composition and Expository Reading

 ACC 201 Principles of Accounting I 3

 15

 SEMESTER II DP 133 Beginning Programming (COBOL) 4

 DP 138 Systems Analysis and Data Processing Logic 4 3 3

-ECO 201 Principles of Economics I or 3
+ECO 201 Principles of Économics I or 3

 ECO 202 Principles of Economics II

 ACC 202 Principles of Accounting II 3 3

 COM 132 Applied Composition and Speech or 3

 ENG 102 Composition and Literature

-16
+• 16

-SEMESTER III
+SEMESTER III latera d'ata Desarra d'a (OODOL)

 DP 136 Intermediate Programming (COBOL) 4

-DP 142 RPG Programming or 3
+DP 142 DP 244 RPG Programming or 3

-DP 244 Basic Programming

-DP 233 Operating Systems and Communications 4
+DP 233 Basic Programming Operating Systems and Communications 4

 ACC 203 Intermediate Accounting or 3

-ACC 238 Cost Accounting • •
+ACC 238 Cost Accounting .
+3

-† Elective 3-4
+† Elective Cost Accounting 3-4

-17-18
+1 21001110 17-18

-SEMESTER IV
+051450750.04 • 17-10

-DP 231 Advanced Programming (ALC) 4
+SEMESTER IV DP 231 Advanced Programming (ALC) 4

 DP 232 Applied Systems 4

-DP 236 Advanced COBOL Techniques or
+DP 236 Advanced COBOL Techniques or 7

-other 200 level DP or CS course 3.4
+DI 200 other 200 level DP or CS course 3-4

-Any approved DP or CS course 3-4
+Anv approve d DP or CS course 3-4

-14-16
+, iii, appiove 14-16

+Minimum Hair a Beautrad

-Minimum Hou rs Required: 62
+Minimum Hour s nequired.
+62

-† Electives - Must be selected from the following: Any DP or CS course (including DP 700-800 Cooperative Work Experience):
+† Electives - Must be selected from the following: Any DP or CS course (including DP 700-800 Cooperative Work Experience)

 DP 129 Data Entry Concepts 4

-MGT 136 Principles of Management 7
+MGT 136 Principles of Management 3

-3

 MGT 206 Principles of Marketing 3

-BUS 234 Business Law จั
+BUS 234 Business Law 3

-BU\$ 237 Organizational Behavior วั
+BUS 237 Organizational Behavior 3

-ECO 202 Principles of Economics II ž
+ECO 202 Principles of Economics II 3

 MTH 202 Introductory Statistics 3

-ENG 210 3

-Technical Writing 3
+ENG 210 Technical Writing 3

-BUS 105 Introduction to Business ā
+BUS 105 Introduction to Business 3

-ECO 201 Principles of Economics I 2
+ECO 201 Principles of Economics I 3

-20020. i incipies of Economics ( 3

-\ MTH 111, MTH 112, MTH 130 or an equivalent business math course
+- MTH 111, MTH 112, MTH 130 or an equivalent business math course ACC 131 Bookkeeping I, and ACC 132 Bookkeeping II may be substituted for ACC 201 Principles of Accounting

-NOTE: Students may obtain credit toward a degree or certificate for only one of each of the pairs of courses fisted below:
+NOTE: Students may obtain credit toward a degree or certificate for only one of each of the pairs of courses listed below: